-After the non-binding resolution passed by the National Assembly in February calling for public hanging, sponsored by Ali Mohammad Khan, state minister for Parliamentary Affairs, there has been a lot of debate in Pakistan over what should justice look like for the victim as well as the perpetrator.
+After the non-binding resolution passed by the National Assembly in February calling for a public hanging, sponsored by Ali Mohammad Khan, state minister for Parliamentary Affairs, there has been a lot of debate in Pakistan over what should justice look like for the victim as well as the perpetrator.

 Pakistan’s Law Minister Farogh Naseem has publicly stated several times that public hanging is un-Islamic and unconstitutional according to the Supreme Court’s 1994 ruling.
 There is no evidence that public hangings deter future crimes, but on the contrary, there are indications that it brutalizes society wanting vengeance and retribution.